 Chakras are a concept from Hinduism.
 In Hindu belief, there is a mirror spiritual body similar to the idea of a soul in the west.
 The spiritual body exists alongside our physical body.
 Chakras are said to be vortices of energy in that etheric spiritual body.
 Upon death, the spirit body is believed to leave the physical body and enter a new physical body in the process or rebirth.
 This is the basic Hindu concept of reincarnation.
 Chakras are generally associated with 7 areas of the body: the root, sacral, solar plexus, heart, throat, third eye and crown.

 Chakra theories and practices have become popular in the west in recent years due to the New Age and Yoga movements.
-Today chakra meditations, chakra toning, chakra music, chakra art and more are a big part of spiritual art and yogic practices in the west.
+Today chakra meditations, chakra toning, chakra music, chakra art are a big part of spiritual and yogic practices in the west.
 Chakra visualizations are key to yoga and meditation practices and enjoyed by many.

 How do singing bowls relate to chakras?
 How does sound relate to chakras?
 How did all of it start?

 In Asia, people sometimes say “the sound clears your chakras,” meaning sound and vibration is helpful to your spiritual being.
 You can feel the vibration of a singing bowl.
 It feels great and people search for ways to describe the experience.
 “I can feel it clearing my chakras” is a way of describing the feeling.
 It means they are feeling something and they like the feeling.
 Then they are applying their experience through the filter of the belief in chakras and spirit bodies.
 It’s similar to the western expression “It’s good for your soul,” or “it feeds my soul.”
 It’s not meant literally, but people often take the ideas very literally.